wp-plugins/secure-html5-video-player/readme.txt

 8. S3 settings

 == Changelog ==

+= 3.2 =
+* Upgraded Flowplayer files to the latest version to resolve a security hole.
+* Removed option for Flash fall back.
+Flash fall back now happens automatically, and only for IE 7 and 8.
+* Added option to turn on controls in HTML5 video player for the native skin setting.
+* Added Spanish language localization, courtesy of webhostinghub.com.

 = 3.1 =
 * Added ability to set the duration time for S3 media lifespan.